 For Review article

 The manuscripts provide a critical review and summary of current knowledge from published literature or textbooks and highlight recent developments on the topics.

-When reporting studies on human, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional).
+When reporting studies on humans, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional).
 A statement on ethics committee permission and ethical practices must be included in all research articles under the "Materials and Methods" section.

-Sending a revised manuscript While submitting a revised manuscript, authors are requested to include, the ‘referees’ remarks along with point to point clarification.
+Sending a revised manuscript While submitting a revised manuscript, authors are requested to include, the ‘referees’ remarks along with point-to-point clarification.
 In addition, mark the changes as underlined or coloured text in the article.

 Article processing charge: